- 1 Wix Review: A simple, yet well-featured web platform for businesses

-Adding and changing elements on the Wix website builder is pretty straightforward, but there’s a few options for adjusting the design available by clicking on the paintbrush icon.
-Fonts, color options and the page background are among the customizable options.
+Adding and changing elements on the Wix website builder is pretty straightforward, but there are a few options for adjusting the design available by clicking on the paintbrush icon.
+Fonts, color options, and the page background are among the customizable options.
 Edits like adding your logo to the header are all done in the editing mode, so the design options aren’t in an overwhelming number.

 Wix templates are pretty well designed, though Wix has some unusual PowerPoint-like features, including adding transitions between pages and animations.
 These might be a feature some find in handy, but just like fancy animations aren’t very professional in a business PowerPoint, many will be better off leaving those options alone.
 At any time during the editing, the site can also be previewed as the mobile version instead of the full version using the icons at the top left of the editor.

 While it’s a simple system to use, help articles are available without even leaving the editor, by clicking on the question mark in the upper right.
 A full support center is available as well, if users don’t find what they are looking for in the basic help.